-Be aware that they can get agitated from strong smells such as alcohol, deodorants, perfumes, scented soaps, aftershaves or any strong smell in that matter.
+Be aware that they can get agitated by strong smells such as alcohol, deodorants, perfumes, scented soaps, aftershaves or any strong smell for that matter.

 Bracelets, rings, watches and all similar accessories may create an aggressive behaviour amongst the hive because of the scent of oxidised material between the skin and the jewellery.

 Bumblebees’ favourite colour is blue and they are very attracted to light blue specifically.